A comparison of current and savings accounts

 What is a current account?

-A current account provides everyday banking services such as receiving your salary, cash withdrawals and deposits, paying bills and setting up direct debits.
-You can open current accounts with most banks and building societies, and you can usually manage your account online.
-If you’re looking for a current account that’s right for you, key considerations might include:
+A current account is for everyday banking needs, offering services such as receiving your salary, making cash withdrawals and deposits, paying bills, and setting up direct debits.
+It's the account you use for day-to-day financial transactions, providing easy access to your money.
+You can open a current account with most banks and building societies, and usually manage your account online or via mobile banking.

-Fee charges
+1. Fee charges

 Some current accounts charge a monthly fee.
 These fees might give you the benefit of lower overdraft rates, high interest rates for account balances or a higher overdraft buffer amount.
 Depending on the current account you choose, the benefits you receive from paying a monthly fee might outweigh the cost of the fee.

-Funding requirements
+2. Funding requirements

 A bank may require you to pay a minimum amount of money into your current account each month.
 This is common for high interest current accounts, as they offer a better interest rate in exchange for your commitment and regular income.
 This type of current account may also require you to make a minimum number of debits per month.
 By issuing funding requirements, your bank is ensuring that this is the main current account you hold.

-Credit interests
+3. Credit interests

-Some high interest current accounts offer competitive interest rates but typically only on part of your balance, after which you won’t earn more interest.
+Some high interest current accounts offer competitive interest rates, but typically only on part of your balance, after which you won’t earn more interest.
 You might want to consider opening a savings account and maximising your returns by depositing any money you have above the first part of your balance into a savings account with a better interest rate.

-Overdrafts
+4. Overdrafts

 Overdrafts are a form of credit that allows you to spend more than the sum of money you hold in your current account.
-If you are considering using an overdraft, you should also compare current accounts which charge a low interest rate on overdrafts.
+If you are considering using an overdraft, you should also compare current accounts, which charge a low interest rate on overdrafts.
 There are two types of overdrafts, called arranged and unarranged overdrafts.

 With arranged overdrafts, the bank agrees to the amount you can overdraw.
 An unarranged overdraft is where you have either exceeded your arranged overdraft, or you have gone overdrawn without an arranged overdraft.

-Access to your accounts
+5. Access to your accounts

 The most notable benefit of a current account is the flexibility of being able to access your account and your money whenever you need to.
 Some current accounts offer online and mobile access, while others are more traditional and require visiting a branch or using telephone banking to manage your account.
-Most banks offer contactless payment as standard, but you should still check as it’s not provided on every current account.
+Most banks offer contactless payment as standard, but you should still check, as it’s not provided on every current account.

-Cash machines
+6. Cash machines

 As with the ease of access to your accounts, you might also want to ensure that the current account you choose can be accessed from a wide range of cash machines and that cash machine transactions are free.